Taifhub-0/beyond-accuracy/README.md

 - Was performance tested on independent, unseen data?

 ## Team & Contributions
-This project was completed collaboratively by a team of three students as part of the Machine Learning course.
+This project was completed collaboratively by a team of three students as part of the **Machine Learning course** at **Al-Baha University**.

-**My contribution:** I wrote Sections 3, 7, and 8 of the report (Data Leakage case study, Algorithmic Bias, and Conclusion & Recommendations), and formatted and structured the final document.
+### My Contribution
+- **Sections written:** Data Leakage Case Study, Algorithmic Bias, Conclusion & Recommendations
+- **Responsibilities:** Report structure, document formatting, analysis write-up

 ## Supervisor
-Dr. Saad Algithami
+**Dr. Saad Algithami**

-## Course
-Machine Learning — Faculty of Computing and Information, Al-Baha University — 2026
+Faculty of Computing and Information
+Al-Baha University — 2026

+## License
+MIT License - Feel free to use this for educational purposes.